 |Symple||Just the Basics||3|

 I am including this app mainly because the CEO was willing to email me about it!
 How often do you get to talk to the top banana?
-I couldn’t find it in the app store, because as he reported to me, they are coming out with version 2.0 on April 1, 2021.
-(Just a few days away as of this writing.)
-Update on release; Android will be available on April 1, 2021, with expected Apple release on April 9, 2021.
+I couldn’t find it in the app store, because as he reported to me, they were coming out with version 2.0 on April 1, 2021.
+Updating this article, as the Apple and Android versions are now available.

 So right now, it is unavailable.
 But I highly recommend you look for it on April 1.
 I was provided with a test version (1.9.0) so I could see how I liked it.
 And it has many extensive features.
 These include New Entry, Review, and Treatments.
 Under those categories there are several options to journal your pain.